modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 ## Subscripting of general expressions

-In Flat Modelica it is possible to have a subscript on any (parenthesized) expression.
+In Base Modelica it is possible to have a subscript on any (parenthesized) expression.
-The reason for this generalization is that some manipulations, in particular inlining of function calls, can lead to such expressions and without the slight generalization we could not generate flat Modelica for them.
+The reason for this generalization is that some manipulations, in particular inlining of function calls, can lead to such expressions and without the slight generalization we could not generate Base Modelica for them.
 It does not add any real complication to the translator.

 The reason it is  restricted to parenthesized expressions is that `a.x[1]` (according to normal Modelica semantics) and `(a.x)[1]` will often work differently.